ChainsQueenEth/vrspace/README.md

 ## Overview

-VR Space is a modern, responsive website that’s easy to read and use.
-It includes a polished hero section, a clean right‑aligned menu, and simple, accessible markup so it works well on phones, tablets, and desktops.
+VR Space Website is a responsive, static site that showcases virtual reality creations.
+The project emphasizes accessibility, reusable UI rendering, and a modern Tailwind CSS workflow with self-tests.

 ## Project Structure